Abhijeet2108/Delta_Demo/README.md

 # Delta_Demo
-This Is Demo For Git And Github Class
+This Is Demo For Git And Github Class.